-You don’t have to downsize or sell your property to get extra funds when you need it.
-You can simply take out an equity release loan or an interest-only mortgage for an excellent repayment plan option.
+You don’t have to downsize or sell your property to get extra funds when you need them.
+You can simply take out an equity release loan, or alternatively, an interest-only mortgage for an excellent repayment plan option.

 Lifetime mortgages don’t require repayments if you don’t want to make them.
 These mortgages come with many safeguards for you as a customer, and you’ll most certainly benefit from the massive annual property value increase.

-You should try the Equity Release Calculator to see your financial potential.
+You should try the Home Equity Release Calculator to see your financial potential.

 Retirement Interest-Only Mortgages (RIOMs)

 So, the news just gets better and better.
 Not only can you choose to take out an interest-only mortgage, but if you’re older, you can also select a retirement interest-only mortgage or RIOM.
 Unlike lifetime mortgages, RIOMs require you to make interest repayments.
 The capital repayment is made just like lifetime mortgages when the owner dies or needs permanent health care.

 Learn More: Equity Release Alternatives